Aussie Handwriting

 A Note from the Field

-While researching this post we spoke to a department store employee who’d sold educational materials for years — she was shocked to learn many of the products she recommended used incorrect fonts, and had even bought them for her own child.
+While researching this post we spoke to a department store employee who’d sold educational materials for years — she was shocked to learn many products she recommended used incorrect fonts, and had even bought them for her own child.

 Until next time — keep smiling and happy learning!